Nolan County License Hearing Guide

 Related Guides

-Nolan DUI License Suspension & ALR Hearing
+Nolan County DUI License Suspension & ALR Hearing

-After a DUI arrest in Nolan County, TX, the Department of Public Safety (DPS) will attempt to suspend your driver's license.
+After a DUI arrest in Nolan County, the Texas Department of Public Safety (DPS) will attempt to suspend your driver's license.
 This action is separate from the criminal DUI case against you.
 Even if you are found not guilty in court, your license can still be suspended administratively.
 This administrative process, called an ALR (Administrative License Revocation) hearing, determines whether your license should be suspended based on the circumstances of your arrest.
 Understanding this distinction is vital.
 Don't assume that a dismissal of your criminal charges automatically means you get to keep your license.

 CRITICAL DEADLINE: Request Hearing Within 15 Days